Every Fellow is expected to:

 This extended learning experience enables Fellows to observe firsthand how another institution and its senior administrators lead the institution and deal with change.
 The Fellows are mentored by a team of experienced administrators—usually the president and vice presidents.
 The ACE Fellows Program is the only national, individualized, long-term professional development program in higher education to provide on-the-job learning.

-Year-Long Placement - This component requires one academic year of off-campus placement at another institution.
+Academic Year Placement - This component requires one academic year of off-campus placement at another institution.

-Semester-Long Placement - This component requires one semester of off-campus placement at another institution.
+Semester Placement - This component requires one semester of off-campus placement at another institution.
 During the semester at the home institution, Fellows also engage in Fellowship-related learning through specially designed opportunities at the home institution, in addition to participation in the Fellows’ Retreats, campus visits, and other Fellowship learning experiences.

-Periodic Visits to Another Institution - These brief but intense visits enable the Fellow to remain on the nominating campus for most of the year.
+Flexible Schedule of Periodic Visits to Another Institution - These brief but intense visits enable the Fellow to remain on the nominating campus for most of the year.
 Ideally, visits to the host campus last for one month, three times per year.
 As with the semester placements, while on the home campus, Fellows are expected to engage in learning opportunities that are consistent with the goals of the Fellowship.

 Council of Fellows: The Alumni of the ACE Fellows Program